pranotimulay/soen6611-measurement-metrics/README.md

     ├── data analysis                             # Documents containing general analysis of the data collected for each metric
-    ├── data                                      # Contains source codes of the projects under study ├── result                                    # Contains data obtained for each metric ├── presenation                               # Documents related with presentation and final paper format └── README.md
+    ├── data                                      # Contains source codes of the projects under study ├── result                                    # Contains data obtained for each metric ├── docs                                      # Presentation, IEEE Report, and Project Proposal └── README.md

 # Tool Requirements and Pre-requisites
 #### EclEmma (JaCoCo)
-1. Prerequisites : <br/>
-    1.1 Eclipse 3.8 or higher <br/>
-    1.2 Java 1.5 or higher. <br/>
-    1.3 Eclipse installation must have the Java development tools (included in the default SDK installation) <br/>
-2. Installation Steps:
+Installation Steps:
 ```
     Step 1.
 Go to Help → Eclipse Marketplace in Eclipse
     Step 2.
 Search for "EclEmma".
     Step 3.
 Select Install option for "EclEmma Java Code Coverage".
     Step 4.
 Follow the further steps in the installation wizard.
 ```
-3. Verification : The Coverage launcher is visible in the toolbar of the Java perspective

 #### PIT Testing
-1. Java 5 or above
-2. JUnit or TestNG on the classpath.
-3. Add the below plugin to build/plugins in pom.xml
+Plugin to be added in pom.xml
 ```
 <plugin>
     <groupId>org.pitest</groupId>